PrestaShop/prestashop.github.io/content/news/posts/2025/breaking-change-guzzle-removal-v9.md

 With Guzzle no longer available by default, you must adjust your module.
 Here are a few solutions to replace it effectively.

-### Use Symfony HTTP Client (recommended)
+### Use Symfony HTTP client (recommended)

 The best way to avoid conflicts is to minimize external dependencies and rely on core libraries whenever possible.
-Since Symfony is the foundation of PrestaShop and will continue to be so in the future, it's a safe and stable dependency that won't be removed.
+Since Symfony is the foundation of PrestaShop and will continue to be in the future, it's a safe and stable dependency that won't be removed.

 Symfony includes an HTTP client component, which has been integrated into PrestaShop since version 1.7.7.
-If your module targets PrestaShop 1.7.7 or later, you can safely use the Symfony HTTP Client.
+If your module targets PrestaShop 1.7.7 or later, you can safely use the Symfony HTTP client.
 You can find more details on how to implement it in the [Symfony documentation](https://symfony.com/doc/current/http_client.html).

 ```php
 use Symfony\Component\HttpClient\HttpClient;